nbarbettini/recaffeinate.co/src/content/post/introducing-mcp-debugger.md

 ## Try it out

-Head over to <a href="https://mcpdebugger.dev" target="_blank">mcpdebugger.dev</a>, paste your server URL, and get a report in a few seconds.
+Head over to <a href="https://mcpdebugger.dev" target="_blank">mcpdebugger.dev</a>, paste your server URL, and get a report in a few seconds:

 <a href="https://mcpdebugger.dev" target="_blank"><img src="/img/post/introducing-mcp-debugger/screenshot.webp" alt="MCP Debugger report screenshot: B grade"></a>